 And this leads to the crux of the story – about those music professors who laughed at me

-To get “accepted” into the School of Music, you had to audition (think “Flashdance”) in front of the music department faculty.
-The piece I chose was “Bridge over Troubled Water” by Simon and Garfunkel (original version in Eb).
-After what I had been through (and knowing a little about me), this was a logical choice.
+To get “accepted” into the School of Music, you had to audition in front of the music department faculty (think “Flashdance”).
+The piece I chose was “Bridge over Troubled Water” by Simon and Garfunkel.
+After what I’d been through (and knowing a little about me), this was a logical choice.
 Great song.

 However, it’s not “Bach, Beethoven or Mozart” – which is what the professors expected to hear.
 Unfortunately, no one had told me in advance.

 As I feverishly built the emotion and dynamics heading into the chorus….
 “Like A BRIDGE Over Troubled Water…” my fingers whirring across the piano –

 As he continued the others held back giggles: “I’m sorry Mr. Girouard, we only accept classical music for entrance into the School of Music..”
 They couldn’t contain their laughter any longer.
 “Tee-hee, ha-ha…HEE HA-HA…” A story repeated over tea and crumpets to this day, I’m sure.

 On a different day, I probably could have seen the humor, but on this day – I was humiliated.
-I could feel the blood rushing to my face.
-I was close to crying.
-The only thought: I….will…..NOT….give…up!!!…
+I could feel the blood rushing to my face and I’m sure I was close to tears.

 “life defining” moment (part 2)

 I think most people would have walked out and quit – grab some tissues and leave it at that.

 Not me.
-There was a divine plan at work and I wasn’t about to give it up for anything!
-I got some music from the library, learned the required “classical” repertoire and returned a month later to ace my entrance audition.
+There was a higher plan at work and I wasn’t about to give up.
+I got some Beethoven and Bach from the library, learned the required “classical” repertoire and returned a month later to ace my entrance audition.
 I worked my ass off, and received my music degree – even made Deans list.
-At my Senior recital, not only did I play some advanced classical repertoire, but I premiered several original compositions as well (including “Opus” which you can download for free here).
+At my Senior recital, not only did I play the required classical repertoire, but I premiered several original compositions as well (including “Opus” which you can download for free here).
 The house was packed with supportive friends, classmates, music professors and a few early fans.
 I received a standing ovation the likes (I’d like to think) the School of Music had never seen!